Accounting Clubs in Schools

 What participants can expect from Accounting Club

-Accounting Club runs as an enrichment or after-school weekly activity for a term.
-There are ten sessions of approximately 90 minutes each.
-Resources, lesson plans, instructor videos and activities are provided for each club meeting.
+Accounting Club runs as a weekly after-school or enrichment activity over one term.
+Ten sessions of roughly 90 minutes each.
+We provide resources, lesson plans, instructor videos, and activities for every meeting.

-The first three sessions are based on activities and conversations introducing participants to fundamental accounting concepts and their relationships.
-Through stories and activities, participants are introduced to the concept of duality and the five financial statement elements.
+The first three meetings introduce fundamental accounting concepts through activities and conversation.
+Using stories and practical tasks, participants learn about duality and the five financial statement elements.

 The Colour Accounting Learning System

-Colour Accounting is at the heart of the programme.
-The Colour Accounting Learning System is a proprietary learning tool owned by Wealthvox and used by Accounting Cafe under licence.
-Accounting Club Educators are trained to use these tools in a classroom setting as part of the accreditation process.
+Colour Accounting sits at the heart of the programme.
+The Colour Accounting Learning System is owned by Wealthvox, which licenses it to Accounting Cafe.
+ACEs learn to use these tools in a classroom as part of their training.

-ACEs are provided with a Colour Accounting pack when they register for training.
-To deliver the Accounting Club programme, schools are expected to order Colour Accounting packs directly from Wealthvox.
-Information about doing this is provided to ACEs during the accreditation process.
+You’ll receive a Colour Accounting pack when you register for training.
+To run the programme, schools order packs directly from Wealthvox.
+We explain how during accreditation.

 Pack shots of the Colour Accounting Learning System components